 outstanding evaluations from partner organizations and clients.

 The RMP pilot program was generously funded by a grant from the McCune Charitable Foundation.
-Now, the program has been assumed by a local, refugee-led organization
+Subsequently, the program was assumed by a local, refugee-led organization

 The Refugee Mentoring Pilot Project was funded by the McCune Charitable Foundation and supported by the Global 505 Coalition: Artful Life, Burundian-American Association of NM, Catholic Charities, Encuentro, Immigrant and Refugee Resource Village of Albuquerque, International District Healthy Communities Coalition, Lutheran Family Services, NM Asian Family Center, United Voices for Refugee Rights, UNM Refugee Well-Being Project, Women for Women International, and Women's Global Pathways.